jjaburke91/potato-flickr-feed/README.md

 # potato-flickr-feed

-Here contains my solution to the flickr-feed task.
-I hope this display my skill in Angular, HTML, CSS and general ability to construct and understand web applications.
+This repo contains my solution to the flickr-feed task.
+I hope this displays my skill in Angular, HTML, CSS and general ability to construct and understand web applications.

 ## Build
 The project was built in an environment using Bower, NPM, Grunt, LESS and Node JS.